robinovitch61/the-leo-zone/content/phoenix/index.md

 description: "Phoenix, the World's Cutest Foster Cat"
 ---

+---
+🎉 UPDATE 🎉

+Phoenix has been adopted into a loving home!!!

+---

 Phoenix is an old girl who has come here to cuddle you and eat food.
 And she's all out of food.

 She is incredibly sweet, with a deep love for head bumps and neck scritches.
 She sleeps on my bed at my feet and doesn't